-In our PrizeRebel review you'll find out why they claim to be the "number one survey and reward site online".
-We'll also show you how you can sign up, what you can expect to earn earn, and if they’re worth your time.
+This PrizeRebel review covers why they claim to be the “number one survey and reward site online”.
+We’ll also show you how you can sign up, what you can expect to earn, and if they’re worth your time as a side hustle.

 Who is PrizeRebel?

-Users must be over 18 years of age (or 13 with parental permission) to use the site to earn cash for completing surveys and tasks.
+New users must be over 18 years of age (or 13 with parental permission) to use the paid survey site to earn cash for completing online surveys and tasks.

 Is PrizeRebel legit?

-PrizeRebel is A+ rated by the Better Business Bureau.
+PrizeRebel is a legit site, with an A+ rating by the Better Business Bureau.
 This is due to not having any complaints filed against the company since their file was opened in 2015.
 Online reviews cite the company as legitimate and actually paying out at a low threshold of $5.00.

 How to get started with PrizeRebel

 It is super easy to sign up for a PrizeRebel account.
 You can sign up for free on their website.
-Within seconds of signing up you are on your way to earning cash and other prizes.
+Within seconds of signing up, you are on your way to earning cash and other prizes.
 The signup form is also very short.
-You just need to fill in your name, email address, select a password, and agree to their terms and conditions.
+You just need to fill in some personal information, such as your name, email address, select a password, and agree to their terms and conditions.

 Once signed up, fill out your profile by answering a few basic demographic questions.
 This helps PrizeRebel determine which paid surveys you qualify for.
-When you first sign up you may not see many surveys immediately available .
-Don't worry, they will start to show up within 24-48 hours.
-This is due to the processing time it take for survey companies review your information.
+When you first sign up you may not see many surveys immediately available.

 Quick Tip: If you plan on signing up for multiple surveys you should think about setting up a separate email address.
 It’s a quick way to optimize the survey process a little by cutting down on inbox clutter.